quasarframework/quasar/docs/src/pages/quasar-plugins/dialog.md

 In order to create #2, the options selection form, you have the `options` property within the `opts` object.

+I'ts also possible to make the ENTER key a confirmation button setting the prop `enterConfirm` to true.

 ## Installation
 <doc-installation plugins="Dialog" />